 - Ideal spinal alignment: Sleeping on your back is the best way to keep your spine straight, as it evenly distributes your weight and places minimal pressure on your neck.

-- Use a cervical pillow.
-Choose a cervical pillow that follows the natural curve of your neck and stays in a neutral position to give your neck the best support.
+- Use a cervical pillow: Choose a cervical pillow that follows the natural curve of your neck and stays in a neutral position to give your neck the best support.

 - For extra support, put a small pillow or rolled-up towel under your knees.
 This will help your lower back keep its natural curve.